diku-dk/ap-e2024-pub/week4/README.md

 ### Getting Started

-- `APL.Eval`: Replace the definition of `eval` with your complete evaluator from your solution to assignment 2.
+- `APL.Eval`: To make testing easier, you should replace the definition of `eval` with your complete evaluator from your solution to assignment 2.

+  Note that doing this isn't strictly required and you can fully solve and test (by constructing the appropriate `EvalM` values directly or with the interface functions in `APL.Monad`) both these exercises and the assignment without replacing `eval`.
+But, we think it's probably nicer to have a complete version of `eval` that can handle all of the different expression types.
+It's also cool to see that you don't have to change your version of `eval` from assignment 2 at all despite the fact that the underlying monad will change rather significantly.

 ### `Functor` and `Monad` instances for `Free e a`